-It’s not wealth that is the problem, rather people’s lack of understanding that money won’t solve their problems.
-Wealth doesn’t provide eternal security, doesn’t rescue from decay (v.9), or death (v.10), or anonymity, even if land is named after them (v.11).
-They will never have enough money to ransom their lives (v.7-8).
-“Their forms will decay in the grave, far from their princely mansions” (v.14).
+It’s not wealth that’s the problem, rather people’s lack of understanding that money won’t solve their problems.
+Wealth doesn’t provide eternal security, doesn’t rescue from decay (verse 9), or death (verse 10), or anonymity, even if land is named after them (verse 11).
+They’ll never have enough money to ransom their lives (verses 7-8).
+“Their forms will decay in the grave, far from their princely mansions” (verse 14).

-God isn’t against wealth, in fact, he blesses Abraham and David with great wealth, but he is against a self-sufficient, self-confident attitude that says, I can provide for myself, so I don’t need God.
-It’s an attitude that may arise if we start accumulating money.
+God isn’t against wealth, he blessed Abraham and David with great wealth, but he is against a self-sufficient, self-confident attitude that says, I can provide for myself, so I don’t need God.
+It’s an attitude that may arise if we start accumulating wealth.

-The Psalmist brings a different perspective and introduces it with the simple but significant words: “But God.”
-The Psalmist has not put his hope in money, so he can expect a different outcome: “But God will redeem me from the realm of the dead; he will surely take me to himself” (v.15).
+The Psalmist brings a different perspective and introduces it with the significant words, “But God.”
+The Psalmist hasn’t put his hope in money, so he can expect a different outcome.
+“But God will redeem me from the realm of the dead; he will surely take me to himself” (verse 15).
 The Psalmist has hope beyond the grave.
 He understood the fleeting nature of wealth and its inability to provide true security.
-He put his trust in God.
+He puts his trust in God.